YShu7/YShu7.github.io/_posts/2019-10-27-Recognition.md

 - Needs many training examples
 - Training is slow
 - Often doesn’t work as well as SVM (especially for many-class problems)

+For 1 Mpix, to avoid having a false positive in every image, our false positive rate has to be less than $10^{-6}$

+##### Summary

+- Sliding window for search
+- Features based on differences of intensity (gradient, wavelet, etc.)
+  - Excellent results require careful feature design
+- Boosting for feature selection
+- Integral images, cascade for speed
+- Bootstrapping to deal with many negative examples